Turkey presidential election will go to runoff as Erdogan performs better than expected

 Western nations and foreign investors were particularly interested in the outcome because of Erdogan's unorthodox leadership of the economy and often mercurial but successful efforts to put Turkey at the center of many major diplomatic negotiations.
 At a crossroads between East and West, with a coast along the Black Sea and borders with Iran, Iraq and Syria, Turkey has been a key player on issues including the war in Syria, migration flows to Europe, exports of Ukraine's grain, and NATO's expansion.

-Preliminary results showed Erdogan won 49.51%, Kilicdaroglu grabbed 44.88% and the third candidate Sinan Ogan received 5.17%, according to Ahmet Yener, the head of Supreme Electoral Board.
+Preliminary results showed Erdogan won 49.5% of the vote, while Kilicdaroglu grabbed 44.9%, and the third candidate, Sinan Ogan, received 5.2%, according to Ahmet Yener, the head of Supreme Electoral Board.

-In the last presidential election in 2018, Erdogan secured 52.6% of the vote in the first round, winning outright.
+The remaining uncounted votes were not enough to tip Erdogan into outright victory, even if they all broke for him, Yener said.
+In the last presidential election in 2018, Erdogan won in the first round, with more than 52% of the vote.

 Even as it became clear a runoff was likely, Erdogan, who has governed Turkey as either prime minister or president since 2003, painted Sunday's vote as a victory both for himself and the country.